Next New York

 In January 2016, the Urban Design Forum led a hard hat tour of the World Trade Center Transportation Hub led by Robert Eisenstat, Chief Architect of the Port Authority of New York & New Jersey.
 The $4 billion, Santiago Calatrava-designed hub will connect 11 different subway lines and serve an estimated 200,000 commuters each day.
 More

-ew technologies are revolutionizing the way we move through cities.
+New technologies are revolutionizing the way we move through cities.
 Car- and bike-share options are swaying more urbanites to ditch their cars.
 E-hail companies are enhancing ease and access across the five boroughs.
 Rapid delivery services are reducing trips to grocery stores and retailers.
 Autonomous cars and trucks are being tested on roads across America.
-More
+How will these technologies shape our streets, transit networks, and public realm?
+Could private cars finally become obsolete?

 On October 13, thirty Fellows of the Urban Design Forum participated in a members-only tour of the 7 Line extension and Hudson Yards construction site led by Beth Greenberg and Richard Dattner, Principals at Dattner; Shawn Kildare, Senior Vice President at MTA Capital Construction; Alexia Friend, Michael Van Valkenburgh Associates; and Michael Samuelian, Vice President More